eslint/rfcs/designs/2022-forbid-disable/README.md

 - RFC PR: <https://github.com/eslint/rfcs/pull/86>
 - Authors: Brian Bartels

-# ESLintRC Option To Enable noInlineConfig For Specific Rules
+# Config Option To Enable noInlineConfig For Specific Rules

 ## Summary

 Allow users to forbid users from configuring certain rules inline.
-This is an extension to `noInlineConfig` where the primary difference is that `noInlineConfig` currently is set for all rules.
+This is very similar to `noInlineConfig` where the primary difference is that `noInlineConfig` currently is set for all rules.

 ## Motivation